-Our vision is to ensure that all military, veterans and their families have a one-stop shop where all their needs can be addressed simultaneously.
+Prior to the summer of 2017, ARVet’s vision was to ensure that all military, veterans and their families had a one-stop shop where all their needs could be addressed simultaneously.

 Board of Directors